-Are you looking for ways to have fun with your baby in Spartanburg?
+Are you looking for “things to do with baby near me”?
+Or things to do with your baby in Spartanburg, SC?
 We know that it’s not always easy to know where to find fun for a kid so small.
 That’s why we have put together this list of 10 things to do with your baby in Spartanburg.
 This list includes everything from places to go (did you know we had a museum that has special areas just for babies?) to an exercise group where babies are welcome.

 Hit a Spartanburg park

 Parks with Baby Swings – Exposure to fresh air and sunlight are beneficial for babies’ sleep patterns.
 Getting outside and taking advantage of baby swings is a fun and peaceful outing for infants.
 Check the Spartanburg Parks website to find parks with baby-accessible equipment.

 Try Play on Main at Denny’s Plaza, the Spartanburg Airport Park, and Cleveland Park

 Splash pads and swimming pools – Babies love water!
 Once your little cutie is able to sit up independently, checking out Spartanburg’s splash pads at Tyger River Park or Barnet Park is a great way to spend an hour sitting in the spray during the spring and summer months.